Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 16.41.51 UTC
+- WIB: Minggu, 1 Februari 2026 17.40.57 UTC
-- WITA: Minggu, 1 Februari 2026 17.41.51 UTC
+- WITA: Minggu, 1 Februari 2026 18.40.57 UTC
-- WIT: Minggu, 1 Februari 2026 18.41.51 UTC
+- WIT: Minggu, 1 Februari 2026 19.40.57 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational